 República Txeca: Invertir a la República Txeca

 According to the Government Agency for Foreign Direct Investment, the Czech Republic ranks first among central and eastern European countries in terms of FDI stock and per capita inflows.
 This is due to the introduction of investment incentives, the presence of skilled and inexpensive labour, and the geographical advantages of the Czech Republic, such as its location in the heart of Central Europe.
-Since May 2021, the Czech Republic introduced a new FDI screening mechanism in line with the EU guidelines.
-Under the new law, any non-EU investor must obtain a permit before acquiring more than 10% of the shares or voting rights of a company operating in a sector that is sensitive for the country’s safety or its internal or public order (e.g. energy, gas, heat and water management, food and agriculture, healthcare, transportation, communication and IT systems, financial markets, emergency services and public administration, military material, etc.).
-The Czech Republic was ranked 41st out of 190 countries in the World Bank's latest Doing Business report, dropping 6 spots compared to the previous edition.
-This was mainly due to near-stagnation of the country's progress with regard to the ease of doing business.
+The Czech Republic has an FDI screening mechanism in line with the EU guidelines.
+Under the current legislation, any non-EU investor must obtain a permit before acquiring more than 10% of the shares or voting rights of a company operating in a sector that is sensitive to the country’s safety or its internal or public order (e.g. energy, gas, heat and water management, food and agriculture, healthcare, transportation, communication and IT systems, financial markets, emergency services and public administration, military material, etc.).
+Incentives are available for foreign investments that require R&D activities and that create jobs for university graduates, as well as in certain specific sectors (e.g. aerospace, information and communication technology, life sciences, nanotechnology and advanced segments of the automotive industry).
+Czechia has expanded its traditional engineering investments into new areas of R&D and innovative technologies.
+EU structural funds have supported the establishment of several world-class scientific and high-tech centres.
+The Czech Republic is ranked 29th out of 67 countries in the World Competitiveness Ranking, as well as 30th among the 133 economies on the Global Innovation Index 2024 and 24th out of 184 on the latest Index of Economic Freedom.

 Source: UNCTAD, Latest available data